alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 <figcaption>TMC-SM UI Sign In</figcaption>
 </figure>

-Click Sign In, and then you would be redirected to the Pinniped Login.
+Click the "Sign In" button, and then you should be redirected to the "Pinniped Login" page.

 <figure>
 <div class="image-row-big">